 The Legislative Branch is Congress, which is split into two parts: The House of Representatives and the Senate.
 Congress is where laws begin.
 The members of Congress write what they want to become laws, which are called bills, and then vote on them.

 The Judiciary Branch is the courts, including the Supreme Court.
-When someone thinks a law goes against the Constitution, the judges and justices of this branch study the law and the situation that lead to the case and decide if the law is good or bad for the rights of the people.
+When someone thinks a law goes against the Constitution, the judges of this branch study the law and the situation that resulted in the dispute, and decide whether the law breaches the rights of the people.

 The Rights of the People